nolan-lwin/Destinex/frontend/README.md

 1. **React Navigation**: For managing navigation between different screens in the app.
 2. **Axios**: For making HTTP requests to the backend services.

-### Running the Frontend
+### Running the Front-end

-To get the frontend up and running:
+To get the front-end up and running:

-1. **Navigate to the Frontend Directory**:
+1. **Navigate to the Front-end Directory**:
-   - Open a terminal and switch to the frontend directory:
+   - Open a terminal and switch to the front-end directory:
      ```
      cd path/to/csci205_final_project/frontend
      ```